yuulive/hfkhv/README.md

 - [ ] `PGFINE_ROLE_PREFIX` env variable to enable role per single database
 - [x] build dependencies lazily? (does not allow to drop if error happens)
 - [x] drop missing objects with deps
-- [ ] dependencies information should come from `pgfine_objects` table maybe?.
+- [x] dependencies information should come from `pgfine_objects` table maybe?.

 # Post 1.0.0 plan

+- [ ] validate table schema when hash has changed (by creating separate DB? and comparing?) before applying all other updates
+- [ ] `PGFINE_ALLOW_DROP` variable to protect production envs
 - [ ] example projects at `./example/`
 - [ ] documentation https://documentation.divio.com/ https://jacobian.org/series/great-documentation/
 - [ ] `./pgfine/initial/` execute after the database is created
 - [ ] `./pgfine/final/` execute after the database objects are created
 - [ ] operations in single transaction if possible
 - [ ] configurable search schemas
-- [ ] make execute order deterministic
+- [x] make execute order deterministic
 - [ ] ignore comments in scripts when resolving dependencies
 - [ ] support stable rust
 - [ ] support for initial data (can be achieved by creating custom functions to initialize the data)